Director Disaster and Development Centre (DDC)

 Environmental conservation is the protection, preservation, management, or restoration of natural environments and the ecological communities that inhabit them.
 Conservation is generally held to include the management of human use of natural resources for current public benefit and sustainable social and economic utilization.

 Geoscience is of any science, such as geology, geophysics, geochemistry, or geodesy, concerned with the earth.

 Globalization is a process of interaction and integration among the people, companies, and governments of different nations, a process driven by international trade and investment and aided by information technology.
 This process has effects on the environment, on culture, on political systems, on economic development and prosperity, and on human physical well-being in societies around the world.

 Wildlife traditionally refers to non-domesticated animal species, but has come to include all plants, fungi and other organisms which grow or live wild in an area without being introduced by humans.

 The Journal of Geography and Natural Disasters is a proud publisher for the conference proceedings of 4th International Conference on Earth Science & Climate Change during August 03-05, 2015 Rome, Italy.

-OMICS International Organizes 300+ conferences every year across USA, Europe & Asia with support from 1000 more scientific societies and Publishes 400+ open access journals which contains over 30000 eminent personalities, reputed scientists as editorial board members.
+OMICS International Organizes 1000 Conferences every year across USA, Europe & Asia with support from 1000 more scientific societies and Publishes 700 Journals open access journals which contains over 50000 eminent personalities, 10 million readers, reputed scientists as editorial board members.